nawazhoss/Diocese-Income-Analysis/README.md

 Whether you're a researcher, church leader, policy maker, or simply curious about the Church's presence and impact across England, this project aims to provide meaningful insights grounded in real data.

-## 🔍 Data Sources
-All data used in this project is sourced from official Church of England open datasets and publications (ref: Parish-Finance-Statistics-2023.pdf).
-The data presents a national summary of financial activity for Church of England parishes in 2023, as measured through the annual Return of Parish Finance.

-## 🚀 Features

-- Cleaned and structured datasets ranging years from 2014 to 2023
-- Interactive visualizations and dashboards exploring trends and patterns
-- Dynamic filter tools for comparing dioceses, and years

 ## 📈 Sample Visualization
 Below is an infographic summarizing where the Church's money typically comes from and where it has gone over the period 2014-2023: